awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/README.md

 # Exposing Kubeflow over Load Balancer

-This tutorial shows how to expose Kubeflow over an external load balancer on AWS.
+This tutorial shows how to expose Kubeflow over a load balancer on AWS.

 ## Background